notlibrary/tpm/README.md

 		 "rating":50
 }
 ```
+Because working with JSON without special library is complicated it outputs only 4 fields JSON
 Basically it automatically answers the question "What toothpaste I should use today?"
 by picking it from predefined available toothpastes linked list using total epoch days mod total available toothpastes as list index
 Here is analog sqlite query that do the same thing: